arananet/TzxDuino-Reloaded/README.md

 Based on the original design of Andrew Beer, Duncan Edwards.

-This new version has been completely reworked with smd components.
+This new version has been completely reworked with SMD components.
 Also change the distribution and connection orientation.
-Now, you just plug the TzxDuino on the Spectrum jack and use a common Android power supply (microusb b) and that's it, start loading tzx files!.
+Now, you just plug the TzxDuino into the Spectrum jack and use a common Android power supply (Micro-USB B) and that's it, you can start loading tzx files!

 # Coworkers

-I would like to thanks to the people that have helped these years on fix things of this project and also for extra tips to improve it.
-These people are well know on the retrocommunity in general: @jgilcas, spark2k06, Antonio Villena and Noel Llopis.
+I would like to give thanks to the people who have helped over the years on fixing bugs with this project and also for extra tips to improve it.
+These people are well known in the retro community in general: @jgilcas, spark2k06, Antonio Villena and Noel Llopis.

 # Works with